 But that sparkle?
 Well, anyone who’s watched a claymation holiday movie knows that it takes a legion of elves (and a payday or two!) to pull off all of the Christmas magic.
 So get started, now, by answering a few questions:

-- Consider any changes for Christmas 2018—maybe the guest list will grow?—and adjust your figure.
+- Consider any changes for Christmas this year—maybe the guest list will grow?—and adjust your figure.
 Best-guessing is allowed, as are margins of error.
 Now, what’s that number?

 - Divide your number by eleven (or twelve, if you can begin seeding your ‘Christmas’ category before January ends).
 Got it?

 That’s your monthly deposit to the North Pole.
 If it’s too steep, consider the big picture.
 Where can you cut a few red and green corners?
 (For one YNABer’s budget-friendly holiday tradition, see Tip #8 in this blog post.)
-Now set up a YNAB goal.
+Now set up a target in YNAB.

 But What If You Haven’t Even